top of page

 Step 4: Vacuum Thoroughly

 After letting the DE sit for the required amount of time, vacuum your car again carefully.
+Be sure to focus hard on any crack and crevice you can find.
 Dispose of the vacuum bag or empty the vacuum container outdoors immediately to prevent re-infestation.
+When removing bed bugs from the car, be sure to place them in sealed plastic bags and dispose of them immediately.

 Step 5: Inspect and Repeat if Needed

 Inspect your car closely for any remaining signs of bed bugs.
-If necessary, repeat the entire process after several days to ensure all pests are eliminated.
+If necessary, repeat the entire process after several days to ensure all pests are eliminated and that you effectively deal with bed bugs.

 Tips for Effective Application